0xCAFEDECAF/VanBus/README.md

 Returns the RESULT field of the VAN packet as a string, either "OK" or a string starting with "ERROR_".

+## ⚠️ Limitations, Caveats

+The library times the incoming bits using an interrupt service routine (ISR) that triggers on pin "change" events (see the internal function ```PinChangeIsr``` in [VanBus.cpp](https://github.com/0xCAFEDECAF/VanBus/blob/master/VanBus.cpp#L319)).
+It seems that the invocation of the ISR is often quite late (or maybe the bits are wobbly on the line already).

+I had to do a bit of tweaking to be able to reconstruct the real bits from the number of CPU cycles that have elapsed between the ISR invocations.
+Still, not all packets are received error-free.
+Even after trying to "repair" a packet (see function [```bool CheckCrcAndRepair()```](#CheckCrcAndRepair)), the long-term average packet loss is around 0.05% (1 in 2000), which is ok(-ish).
+I am investigating how to improve on this.

 ## 👷 Work to be done

 Currently I am writing a VAN packet parser that will be able to send WebSocket messages to a browser, for real-time